|Financial Strength Rating||A|

 Let's say you are at fault in a serious car accident.
 The cost of the damages is $500K.
 However, your auto insurance liability coverage limit is $300k.
 If you have an umbrella insurance, it will kick in so you don't have to pay the balance out-of-pocket after your auto insurance policy maxes out.

-Selective Umbrella Insurance is an insurance carrier based in Branchville, NJ.
-The company was founded in 1926 and offers umbrella insurance policies in 50 states (and Washington, DC).
+Selective umbrella insurance is an insurance carrier based in Branchville, NJ.
+The insurance company was founded in 1926 and offers umbrella coverage policies in 50 states (and Washington, DC).

-What types of umbrella insurance does Selective Umbrella Insurance offer?
+What types of umbrella insurance policies does Selective umbrella insurance offer?

 - Serious bodily injury liability -- Say a guest falls on your property and requires surgery.
-The cost may exceed your homeowners insurance liability limit.
+The cost may exceed your homeowners insurance liability limits.

-- Landlord liability -- If a tenant sues you for damages while renting your property and the cost exceeds the coverage provided by your specialty homeowners insurance.
+- Landlord liability -- If a tenant sues you for damages while renting your property and the cost exceeds the liability limits provided by your specialty homeowners insurance.

-- Property damage -- Your umbrella insurance also helps if you are at fault in an auto insurance accident and the damages exceed your auto insurance liability.
+- Property damage -- Your umbrella insurance policy also helps if you are at fault in an auto insurance accident and the damages exceed your auto insurance liability limits.

-- Slander or libel -- An umbrella insurance policy can also provide coverage if you are sued for something you wrote or said.
+- Slander or libel -- Umbrella coverage can also provide coverage if you are sued for something you wrote or said.

 - Malicious prosecution -- If you are counter-sued for wrongfully prosecuting someone, you can be left holding an expensive legal bill that a personal umbrella policy can cover.

 Selective Insurance does not provide a specific minimum liability coverage.

-What level of liability coverage can you get with Selective Umbrella Insurance?Most insurance companies set a minimum of $1 million in coverage.
+What level of liability coverage can you get with Selective umbrella insurance?Most insurance companies set a minimum of $1 million in coverage.
 Selective Insurance offers umbrella insurance policies starting at $1,000,000 up to $5,000,000.

 The cost of your umbrella insurance policy will vary depending on your risk profile.
-Your premium will probably range between $150 and $300 a year.
+Your umbrella coverage premium will probably range between $150 and $300 per year.

 Your risk profile depends on factors like your net worth, where you live, your credit history, and your driving record.
 Owning a dog or vehicles that could damage others, such as a jet-ski or a snowmobile, can also increase your policy premium.

-Does Selective Insurance offer policy discounts on their umbrella insurance?
+Does Selective Insurance offer policy discounts on their umbrella insurance policies?

 Selective Insurance offers the following discounts.